Education, Transformative Learning and the Earth Charter

 Dr. Crowell shares inspiring stories and projects behind a number of his publications.
 On systems thinking, he not only stresses on the interconnection reflected in the content of teaching and learning, but also draws attention to the interaction in the classroom, the connection among teachers, and the dynamics in the school.
 Seeing emergence as part of systems thinking, Dr. Crowell gives a lucid introduction to the process in emergent teaching.
 As for transformative learning, he sums up the essential aspects as participation, engagement, choice, and sharing.
 Dr. Crowell believes that sustainability should be the focus of education endeavours, and that the introduction of the Earth Charter to classrooms should go beyond reading and discussion.
 Educators should guide students to take the Earth Charter to their heart, their community, and ultimately, the world.

-Themes Addressed in this Episode
+Themes and Questions Addressed in this Episode

 - An overview of the Mindshifts series: